ARMmbed/mbed-os-examples-docs_only/SocketStats/README.md

-# Getting started with Network Socket Statistics on Mbed OS
+# Getting started with network socket statistics on Mbed OS

 This example demonstrates how you can collect statistics from network sockets.
-Statistics are enabled by `nsapi.socket-stats-enable` config option.
+You can enable statistics with the `nsapi.socket-stats-enable` configuration option:

 ```
 {